Animals Helping Humans™

 Animal-Assisted Services may help with the prevention and management of mental illness, disease, disability and suffering for people of all ages, and in many settings.

-The animal-assisted services sector is made up of a range of different professionals and volunteers who work within the scope of their practice alongside animals.
+The animal-assisted services sector is made up of a range of fully insured professionals who work within the scope of their practice alongside animals.
+There are people in a variety of roles that have undertaken the relevant training to work alongside selected animals as part of their service delivery.

 Hippotherapy is the use of horse riding as a therapeutic or rehabilitative treatment, especially as a means of improving coordination, balance, and strength. eg: “during hippotherapy a person with cerebral palsy can benefit from trying to maintain balance in response to a horse’s motion”

-Some animal handler teams hold no formal qualifications outside of their animal being assessed as safe and suitable for the work they are involved in.
-In this case, the service offers benefits that may be experienced through the positive interaction with an animal such as an increase in oxytocin, reduction in cortisol and welcome distraction from stressful situations.
+Animal-assisted activities are interactions with animals where the handler holds no formal qualifications outside of their animal being assessed as safe and suitable to interact with the cohort of people they will be visiting.
+In this case, recipients may experience an increase in oxytocin, reduction in cortisol and a welcome distraction from chronic illness or stressful situations.

 (a) is accredited under a State or Territory law to assist a person with a disability to alleviate the effects of disability; or